simmieyungie/Police-Casualties/README.md

 #### The dataset contains reports of police killings throughout all states in the United States.

 #### An extensive Exploratory Data Analysis was executed;
+- Visualizing Missing trend
--Missing Values Imputation
+- Missing Values Imputation
--Examining and correcting Datatypes
+- Examining and correcting Datatypes

 #### Exploration Processes exectuted on the dataset includes;
 - Averge Victim Age - Density Distribution